 The Office for Standards in Education, Children's Services and Skills (known as Ofsted) inspects and rates all public schools.

 There are dozens of international schools in London that cater to the huge population of expats; most of which serve children aged 3 to 18.
 Tuition can be staggeringly high, however – the most expensive is nearly £30,000 per year per student.

 Locrating - This website lets you search a London neighborhood, see what schools are tgere, and see Oftsed ratings and parent reviews in an easy-to-use format.

-Schools Finder - This resource helps you find a school using the official government website.
+Schools Finder - This resource helps you find a school.